mcboyd-bu/Website/assembly_guide.md

 First, gather six **8-32 9-16 screws** and place a **washer** over each one, as shown.

 Next, identify the six 8-32 screw holes around the edges of the **bottom plate**, as shown in the pictures below.
 For each hole, place an **8-32 9/16 screw** with **washer** through the hole such that the washer and screw head are on the uncolored side of the **bottom plate**.
 On the red side of the **bottom plate**, secure the screw with an **8-32 FF standoff**, which you can begin by tightening by hand.
-Then, tighten the screw as tight as possible by holding the standoff with a *wrench* and tightening the screw with a *large philips screwdriver*.
+Then, tighten the screw as tight as possible by holding the standoff with a *wrench* and tightening the screw with a *large Philips screwdriver*.
 Be sure to steady the wrench against the **bottom plate**, as shown in the picture.

 ## 7 - Monitor
 On each corner bracket, one side has a circular hole and one side has a straight slot.